 CBG shows promise in medicating certain specific conditions that other cannabinoids don’t touch.
-The research so far indicates CBG has many useful medical properties, including:

 One of the most exciting aspects of the research into CBG so far is that it doesn’t appear to have any negative side effects when users consume therapeutic doses.
-Let’s take a look at the potential benefits of using CBG in our everyday modern lives:
+Let’s take a look at the potential benefits of using CBG in our everyday modern lives:.

 Cannabis carries a reputation for being the drug of giggling, getting couch-locked, and dealing with the infamous munchies.
 But people want to try out cannabis for many reasons, especially to seek relief from their ailments.
 Some recreational users may prefer relaxation without the package deal of euphoria.